 User’s opinion about Evernote

 Evernote helps me keep track of vital information.
-It is my go to note taking application.
-I synchronise it with all my phones so I can have access to it anywhere I am.
-The sharing of file process is simple, my colleagues use it as a space for keeping documents and notes so everyone can use the materials as needed, it serves as project management app for us.
+It is my go-to note-taking application.
+I synchronize it with all my phones so I can have access to it anywhere I am.
+The sharing of file process is simple, my colleagues use it as a space for keeping documents and notes so everyone can use the materials as needed, it serves as a project management app for us.
 For the design and interface, I like using the dark theme, and all tools for creating and editing notes are placed at a convenient location by the right side of the lower screen.

 Source: G2 Crowd